VitorPecanha/VitorPecanha/README.md

 - 👋 Hi, I’m @VitorPecanha
-- 👀 I’m interested in data analysis and data mining
+- 👀 I’m interested in data science and data mining
 - 🌱 I’m currently learning AI and ML
 - 💞️ I’m looking to collaborate on open source projects, and solutions to make the world a better place
 - 📫 How to reach me: vitor.pecanha@usp.br; linkedin.com/in/vitorcontieri; +55 (19)98154-9634